dontsaynetwork/XMLRPCpasswordcracker/README.md

 This script would then save the password that were succesful into a text file.

 This is an ongoing project that requires more testing and validating.

+As usual, this script is for educational purposes while I work more on my Python programming skills and is not intended for use outside of the educational scope.